Literature / Palae-oh-no

 - Mix-and-Match Critter: The pristichampsosaurs, as giant part Pristichampsus, part champsosaurs.

-- Money, Dear Boy: Jeff references this trope when he thinks about why the Atrociraptor would decide to fight an Edmontosaurus.
+- Money, Dear Boy: In-Universe: Jeff references this trope when he thinks about why the Atrociraptor would decide to fight an Edmontosaurus.

 - Kollin uses this technique to convince a "dresser" to remove her feathers.